MartinNtlhe/ecommerce-api/README.md

 ```
 mvn spring-boot:run
 ```
-Validate.
-You should be able to read `swagger documentation` of the application which list all apis of the system.
+You should be able to read [swagger documentation](#documentation) of the application which list all apis of the system.

 ## Testing
 To run for specific tests, there are 4 test provided and can be executed as follows: